managedkaos/cherokee/README.md

     ghcr.io/managedkaos/cherokee:main
 ```

-To run the Cherokee Admin UI, start the containter as above.
+To run the Cherokee Admin UI, start the container as above.
 Then run the following command:

 ```
 docker exec -it cherokee cherokee-admin -b